hashemalkayal/js-helpers/js-helpers-package/README.md

 ### `isIncludes(array , key , searchParams)`

 Checks if a specific value is included in an array of objects based on a dynamic key search.

+### `remove(array , key , searchParams)`

+Removes objects from an array based on a specific key and search parameters.